 Sea level rise has been documented by diverse geophysical studies in the southeast U.S., with regional variation identified in rates and societal vulnerability (e.g., Kemp et al. 2009; Tebaldi et al. 2012).
 Most areas in the southeast U.S. region are projected to experience an approximately 0.75-1m rise in sea level by 2100 (Kopp et al. 2014, Parris et al. 2012), but this will differ on local scales.
 For example, Parkinson et al. (2015) examined rates of current and predicted rise for seven regions throughout Florida.
 On the east coast of Florida, the region of highest vulnerability consists of Palm Beach, Broward, Miami-Dade, and Monroe with increases that will range from 5-20 mm/yr.
-These rates of sea level rise will result in coastal flooding, seawater inundation, and loss of estuaries and coastal wetlands.
+These rates of sea level rise will result in coastal flooding, seawater intrusion, and loss of estuaries and coastal wetlands.
+Important habitats such as salt marshes, shoals, mud flats, and mangrove forests may be lost (Glick and Clough 2006).
 These impacts may negatively impact estuarine species less tolerant of salinity changes and lead to changes in estuarine productivity (National Marine Fisheries Service, 2017).
-The rate of sea level rise will be too fast to be offset by the stabilizing forces of biogenic or physical sediment accumulation (Parkinson et al. 2015).